vidaxl-com/cowlog/packages/cowlog/README.md

 ### Remarks

-If you don't have a golbal variable registered to l (cowlog.log) or lf (cowlog.lf) than cowlog will register them, so you can reach it from anywhere.
+If you don't have a global variable registered to l (cowlog.log) or of (cowlog.lf) than cowlog will register them, so you can reach it from anywhere.
-I know it is against all good practice, but don't forget cowlog is used in developmnet time only.
+I know it is against all good practice, but don't forget to remove it after you finished your development session.
+In the future, we will add a production feature to the software, but that needs some pressure from the community, and meanwhile, we have more meaningful things to implement.

 <!--- source part of cowlog begin -->
 This document is part of the [Cowlog](https://github.com/vidaxl-com/cowlog) project.